Blue Cross Life (CNW Group/Blue Cross Life)

 Planning your family’s finances more broadly?
 Life insurance is one piece.
 It’s also worth reading up on estate planning, keeping an eye on how inflation in 2026 affects how much coverage you actually need, and — if debt is part of the picture — our guides to debt relief options.

 Disclosure: we’re an independent blog and may earn a commission from some of the providers mentioned, at no extra cost to you.
 This doesn’t influence our rankings, which are based on product features, pricing, backing and customer reputation.
-This article is for general information only and isn’t financial or insurance advice — confirm current rates, products and provincial availability with the insurer before buying.
+This article is for general information only and isn’t financial or insurance advice — we don’t provide insurance recommendations or suitability assessments for your personal situation.
+Confirm current rates and product details with the insurer before buying.